Nightingale

 Data Storage

-├── cache/ # Stems, transcripts, lyrics per song
+├── cache/ # Stems, transcripts, lyrics, shifted variants, covers, playable videos

 ├── profiles.json # Player profiles and scores